9 September 2019

 Gambling, especially in online casinos is a growing trend in Ireland with a sizeable number of players coming from this part of the world.
 There are several online casino sites in Ireland, an example of an online casino site that has won the respect of gamblers in Ireland is PayPal casinos.
 Many other casino sites experience a massive influx of online casino players on a daily basis.
 As a matter of fact, statistics show that a whopping £14 million is spent by residents.

 Today in Ireland, online gambling is the most popular gambling method, while traditional betting is the second most popular gambling method.
 Online casinos are a type of online gambling, and online casinos experience an annual increase in growth by about 10-15%.
 This growth can be attributed to the continual improvement and ease in accessing the online casino, fast payment options, revolutionary technologies and exciting game variations used by most online casinos.
 This further helps in increasing the number of players as well as the wins that are made.
 Several factors support the online casinos, and for example, there is excellent internet connectivity in Ireland in addition to the fact that Ireland is an English-speaking country.
-Therefore, online gamblers are attracted to every part of Ireland and the world at large.

 Generally, gambling at casinos in Ireland was made legal by the Gaming and Lotteries Act of 1956, the Horse and Greyhound Racing Act 2001 was enacted to legalise gambling at online casinos.
 This allowed Irish players to gamble both nationally and internationally.
 It was in 2004 that the casino games, as well as betting sites, were developed by bookmakers based in Ireland.